 XBPS also needs to know what architecture is being installed.
 Available options

-i686 for PC architecture computers.
-For
+i686 for PC architecture computers and

 This architecture must be compatible with your current operating system, but does not need to be the same.
 If your host is running an x86_64 operating system, any of the three architectures can be installed (whether the host is musl or glibc), but an i686 host can only install i686 distributions.